Russian MP demands probe over sex shops’ use of WWII medal

-The medal labels were highlighting a "special offer for Victory Day", which marks the surrender of Germany to the Soviet Union in 1945, he said.
+The medal labels were reportedly highlighting a special offer for Victory Day, which marks the surrender of Germany to the Soviet Union in 1945.

-Ahead of the May 9 Victory Day commemorations, Russia is highly sensitive to any perceived slight to the memory of those who fought or the historic role of the Soviet Union.
+Ahead of the solemn celebrations for the May 9 Victory Day commemorations, Russia is highly sensitive to any perceived slight to the memory of those who fought or the historic role of the Soviet Union.

-Three young women were jailed for terms ranging from 10-15 days at the weekend for performing sexually explicit "twerking" dance moves in front of a war memorial in the southern city of Novorossiisk and posting a video of their performance online.
+Three young women were jailed for terms ranging from 10-15 days at the weekend for performing twerk dance moves in front of a war memorial in the southern Russian city of Novorossiisk and posting a video of their performance online.

-In another blunder, authorities in a town on the outskirts of Moscow on Monday apologised and pulled down patriotic billboards that accidentally used an archive image of Nazi forces with the slogan "They fought for the Motherland."
+In another blunder, authorities in a town outside Moscow on Monday apologised and pulled down patriotic billboards that accidentally used an archive image of Nazi forces with the slogan “They fought for the Motherland.”